Adapt vs. Adopt: Key Differences, Grammar Rules & Examples

 What Does “Adopt” Mean?

-Adopt means to choose, accept, or take something as your own.
-It can also mean to legally take a child into your family.
+Adopt means to choose, accept, or begin using something.
+The verb is also used when someone legally brings a child into their family.

 Grammar note:

-Adopt is always a transitive verb — it must have an object.
+Adopt is always a transitive verb, which means it must have an object.

 Examples: